Elements of Double-Entry Book-Keeping: A Complete Guide

 | Total | 9,20,000 | 9,20,000 |

-- Equality of totals confirms that no arithmetic error exists (though compensating errors may still be present).
+Equality confirms no arithmetic error, but compensating errors may still exist.

 | Error Type | Effect on Trial Balance | How to Spot / Correct |